bup/bup/README.md

     make install DESTDIR=/opt/bup PREFIX=''
     ```

- - The Python executable that bup will use is chosen by ./configure,
+ - The Python version that bup will use is determined by the
-   which will search for a reasonable version unless PYTHON is set in
+   `python-config` program chosen by `./configure`, which will search
+   for a reasonable version unless `BUP_PYTHON_CONFIG` is set in the
-   the environment, in which case, bup will use that path.
-You can
-   see which Python executable was chosen by looking at the
+   environment.
+You can see which Python executable was chosen by
-   configure output, or examining cmd/python-cmd.sh, and you can
+   looking at the configure output, or examining
+   `config/config.var/bup-python-config`, and you can change the
-   change the selection by re-running ./configure.
+   selection by re-running `./configure`.

 From binary packages
 --------------------